Harvey Elliott: 2019–20 season

 Elliott signed for Premier League club Liverpool on 28 July 2019 for an undisclosed fee.
 He made his debut for the club on 25 September in that season's EFL Cup match against Milton Keynes Dons.
 At the age of 16 years and 174 days, he became the youngest-ever player to start a match for the club, and second-youngest to feature in a competitive fixture behind Jerome Sinclair.
 The following month, during the team's 5–4 penalty shoot-out (after a 5–5 draw after extra time) win over Arsenal in the next round of the competition, Elliott became the youngest player to start a match at Liverpool's home ground, Anfield, at the age of 16 years and 209 days.

+In October 2019, Elliott was subject to a 14 day suspension after social media footage emerged of him mocking Tottenham Hotspur player Harry Kane, using terms used to mock disabled people; he was also fined, and had to undergo sensitivity training.

 He made his Premier League debut for Liverpool on 2 January 2020, replacing Mohamed Salah one minute before the final whistle in a 2–0 home win against Sheffield United.

 Elliott signed his first professional contract with Liverpool on 6 July 2020.
-On 10 February 2021, the independent Professional Football Compensation Committee ordered Liverpool to compensate Fulham an undisclosed amount for Elliott’s transfer.
+On 10 February 2021, the independent Professional Football Compensation Committee ordered Liverpool to compensate Fulham an undisclosed amount for Elliott's transfer.
 Liverpool confirmed the fee as £1.5 million, plus £2.8 million in bonuses.
 The fee was a record for a then-16 year old.

-Loan to Blackburn Rovers
+2020–21 season: Loan to Blackburn Rovers

 In October 2020, Elliott joined Championship club Blackburn Rovers on a season-long loan.
 He made his league debut for Blackburn in their 3–1 away loss to Watford on 21 October.
 He scored his first goal for the club in their 4–0 away win against Coventry City on 24 October.

 In April 2021, Elliott was nominated for the EFL Young Player of the Season award, which was eventually won by Reading player Michael Olise.
 He finished the 2020–21 season with 7 goals and 11 assists.
 He also was awarded Blackburn's Goal of the Season for his strike against Millwall in December 2020.
 He returned to Liverpool after the Championship season ended in May 2021.